im-robert/CRUD_Csharp/README.md

-En este repositorio se muestra un CRUD con C# utilizando el enfoque Code First y usando la arquitectura MVC.
-El programa realiza todas las operaciones base a un usuario.
-En este mini-proyecto se utiliza:
+This repository demonstrates a CRUD application built with C# using the Code First approach and MVC architecture.
+The program performs all basic operations for a user entity.

+Technologies used in this mini-project:

-C# con ASP.NET Core.
+C# with ASP.NET Core.

-Razor pages con HTML.
+Razor Pages with HTML.

-Uso de los métodos HTTP.
+Implementation of HTTP Methods.

 Entity Framework Core.

-Code first con SQL Server.
+Code First with SQL Server.

-Todas las operaciones CRUD.
+Full CRUD operations.